 Failing to fully complete the bid form and submit all required documents is a surefire way to get what might otherwise be a winning bid rejected.
 Required documents and paperwork can be anything from bid bonds to acknowledging receipt of any addenda.
-A good way to ensure that you have all the required paperwork for your bid is to use a checklist as you prepare your bid and then go back and double-check to make sure that everything is included.
+A good way to ensure that you have all the required paperwork for your construction bid is to use a checklist as you prepare your bid and then go back and double-check to make sure that everything is included.
 It never hurts to get another set of eyes to look over the bid proposal to make sure nothing has been forgotten before you submit your bid.

 There are a few other requirements that go along with preparing your bid that can get your bid rejected if you don’t comply with them or simply overlook them.
 The first is to get prequalified to bid a project when it is required.
 The second is to attend all mandatory prebid meeting and site visits.
 The third and most important of these is submitting your bid by the due date and time.
 All of these requirements will be clearly stated in the bid.